-Please note: When downloading designs as a PDF that use a clipping mask, select Flatten PDF (under Saving and Printing Options in the Info tab).
+Please note: When downloading designs as a PDF that use a clipping mask, it is recommended to select the Flatten PDF option (under Saving and Printing Options in the Info tab).
 Some PDF viewers don’t support clipping masks, so flattening the layers before downloading as a PDF eliminates problems that you/your customers may have when viewing their download.

 Clipping Masks for Text